Iuliu Hossu: Communist repression, forced attempts at union with Orthodox Church

-Cardinalate
+Cardinal

 On 28 April 1969 he was created a cardinal but Pope Paul VI reserved Hossu in pectore (to be kept secret).
 His elevation to the rank of cardinal was announced on 5 March 1973, after Hossu's death.
-On 22 February 1969 the pope had granted a private audience to Monsignor Hieronymus Menges and the prelate asked Paul VI to do something that would encourage the faithful and give them a sign that the Romanian people were close to his heart.
+On 22 February 1969 the pope had granted a private audience to Hieronymus Menges and the prelate asked Paul VI to do something that would encourage the faithful and give them a sign that the Romanian people were close to his heart.
 Paul VI asked: "what?"
 The prelate then recommended that the pope raise Hossu and future Servant of God Áron Márton as cardinals and to appoint some priests as monsignors.
 Archbishop Agostino Casaroli sent his aide not long after this to Bucharest to ask the Minister for Culture whether or not the government would accept the two promotions.
 The government agreed to accept Márton but not Hossu as a cardinal.
 Márton learned of this and refused the honor when he learned that the government had rejected Hossu's appointment, with the result that Paul reserved Hossu in pectore and did not make Márton a cardinal.